pupilfirst/pupilfirst/docs/courses.md

 ## Creating courses

-To create a new course, head to the Courses menu from the school admin interface's navigation bar, and click the _Add New Course_ button at the top of the page.
+To create a new course, head to the Courses menu from the school administration interface's navigation bar, and click the _Add New Course_ button at the top of the page.

 ![Courses page in school administration interface](https://res.cloudinary.com/sv-co/image/upload/v1574237472/pupilfirst_documentation/courses/courses_page_p8p5tg.png)

-The form that pops up will ask you for a few properties:
+The form that pops up will ask you for a few details:

 **Name**\
 The name of the course, that will publicly displayed.